 Receive selected content straight into your inbox.

 He was labeled an anti-Soviet based on the speculation that he had animosity toward the Soviets due to the death of his father.
 In 1958, he was sent for re-education to a labor camp, and during the Cultural Revolution, Qu was sentenced to prison, accused of being a counterrevolutionary.
-After spending 22 years in labor camp and prison, he was finally released in 1979.
+After spending 22 years in a labor camp and prison, he was finally released in 1979.

 Despite the groundless charges and the brutal persecution by the CCP for 22 years, Qu was brainwashed into loving the Party.
 After he was released, the CCP recognized his talent for public speaking and deployed him to give public speeches to students in universities.
 Qu Xiao, who was then the deputy dean of Yingkou Teaching College, became most popular.
 His emotional public speaking influenced a generation of Chinese students.

-In total, Qu made 2,500 speeches to young people nationwide in singing the praises of the Communist Party.
+In total, Qu made 2,500 speeches to young people nationwide singing the praises of the Communist Party.

 In the late 1980s, the CCP dispatched Qu on a speaking tour to the overseas Chinese and Chinese students in the U.S. for promoting his love for the Party and bolstering his “patriotic passion” for the CCP.
 Taiwan’s well-known pro-communist professor in contemporary history, Wong Young-tsu, attended the first speech.

-Qu was about to be escorted out when he described in tears about the tortures he had endured for 22 years in prison.
+Qu was about to be escorted out when he described in tears the tortures he had endured for 22 years in prison.
 But he changed his tune unexpectedly and declared: “When a mother makes mistakes, can you stop loving her?
 The Communist Party is our mother.
 A child will not and should not bear grudges against his mother, even when she has wrongfully beaten him!”
 This rhetoric, if delivered in a closed society like China, would undoubtedly be well-received, but in the United States, this was a catastrophic failure for Qu Xiao.

 At this point, Wong Young-tsu, who was enraged by the speech, could no longer hold his anger; he raised his hand to speak.
 The audience expected him to echo his agreement as he always did, as a pro-Communist.
-To the contrary, he said: “Professor Qu Xiao’s speech is a confession of blood and tears!
+On the contrary, he said: “Professor Qu Xiao’s speech is a confession of blood and tears!
 A young scholar was thrown in prison for 22 years for no reason at all.
 I had heard similar recounts when I was in Taiwan, but none were as real and outrageous as this!”